-- Is there a clear definition of emerging risks in your organisation and is this well understood and communicated? - Is the assessment of emerging risks part of the overall risk management system for your organisation? - Is consideration of emerging risks built into strategic planning and major investment decisions sufficiently early and sufficiently well? - 4 Are you comfortable with the oversight arrangements for emerging risks? - Is there a consistent risk reporting methodology across your organisation using key metrics that can be aggregated? - 6 Is there an arrangement for risk communication and reporting to ensure that your board is sufficiently engaged on emerging risk issues?
+- Is there a clear definition of emerging risks in your organisation and is this well understood and communicated? - Is the assessment of emerging risks part of the overall risk management system for your organisation? - Is consideration of emerging risks built into strategic planning and major investment decisions sufficiently early and sufficiently well? - Are you comfortable with the oversight arrangements for emerging risks? - Is there a consistent risk reporting methodology across your organisation using key metrics that can be aggregated? - Is there an arrangement for risk communication and reporting to ensure that your board is sufficiently engaged on emerging risk issues?

-Is your organisation's decisionmaking capacity adequate should there be a significant change in the risk context, internally or externally?

-Is challenge and debate encouraged with respect to riskweighted decision-making for strategy, tactics and operations?

-- Is there a process for recording, analysing and discussing incidents and near-miss events to encourage a culture of continuous learning? - Is there a preparedness by senior post-holders and business partners to admit mistakes, biases and gaps in their knowledge?

-Is the use of risk-based objectives part of the personal evaluation, development and structured learning of all the workforce?
+- Is your organisation's decision-making capacity adequate should there be a significant change in the risk context, internally or externally? - Is challenge and debate encouraged with respect to risk-weighted decision-making for strategy, tactics and operations? - Is there a process for recording, analysing and discussing incidents and near-miss events to encourage a culture of continuous learning? - Is there a preparedness by senior post-holders and business partners to admit mistakes, biases and gaps in their knowledge? - Is the use of risk-based objectives part of the personal evaluation, development and structured learning of all the workforce? - Has the crisis management programme been calibrated to reflect the emerging risk universe and the different characteristics of emerging risks response?